jubeatt/3-column-preview-card-component/README.md

 In my opinion, try to figure out how the CSS be compiled, it would be better than remember that by rote.
 After all, SCSS is just a preprocessor, The essence of it is still CSS.

 So if you write comments by using `//` in SCSS, there is no comment in CSS after compilation.
 If you want to create comments in the CSS, you have to write comments by using `/* ... */` in your SCSS.

-我覺得試著去理解它是怎麼被編譯成 CSS，會比去死記硬記來的有幫助，
-畢竟 SCSS 只是個預處理器，它的本質還是 CSS。

-順道一提，註解符號 `//` 只有在 SCSS 時它才認得出來。
-所以如果你在 SCSS 中用 `//` 來寫註解，在編譯成 CSS 時是不會有註解的。

-如果你希望 CSS 中也能有註解的話，就得在 SCSS 中使用 `/* ... */` 的方式來撰寫。

-- & get close to parent 與父層無縫接軌
+- 「&」 get close to parent

-這是一個非常有用的選取器，可以讓你把子層與父層給 **"無縫"** 的連接起來。

-來看個例子吧：
+This is a very useful selector that can make children nearby its parent with **"no gaps"**.

+Let's see an example:

 ```scss
 .btn {